DaithiRooney/DaithiRooney.github.io/_pages/about.md

 My name is David Rooney.
 Dáithí is what many people refer to me as (pronounced Daa-Hee).
 It is an Irish name, as I was born and raised outside Dublin.
 David is totally fine to refer to me as well.

 I am currently a doctoral candidate at the Moody School of Communication, University of Texas-Austin.
-I am on the Rhetoric, Langauge and Political Communication track there under Dr. Johanna Hartelius, where I will defend my dissertation in May 2024.
+I am on the Rhetoric, Langauge and Political Communication track there under Dr. Johanna Hartelius, where I will defend my dissertation in Spring 2025.

 Current Research
 ======